The following sections provide additional material on some of our current research projects.

 This project is based on joint work of members from our group (Information Systems and Statistics) and the "Leiden Institute of Advanced Computer Science" (LIACS).
-Our findings are collected in a paper called "Search Dynamics on Multimodal Multi-Objective Problems", which has been submitted to the Evolutionary Computation Journal (ECJ) in January 2017.
-It combines and extends work from our (best) paper on "Towards Analyzing Multimodality of Multiobjective Landscapes" (published at the 14th International Conference on Parallel Problem Solving from Nature (PPSN XIV)), as well as our papers on "An Expedition to Multimodal Multi-Objective Optimization Landscapes" and "Hypervolume Indicator Gradient Ascent Multi-objective Optimization", which will be published at the 9th International Conference on Evolutionary Multi-Criterion Optimization (EMO 2017).
+Our findings are collected in a paper called "Search Dynamics on Multimodal Multi-Objective Problems", which was accepted for publication in the Evolutionary Computation Journal (ECJ) in September 2018.
+The manuscript combines and extends work from our (best) paper on "Towards Analyzing Multimodality of Multiobjective Landscapes" (published at the 14th International Conference on Parallel Problem Solving from Nature (PPSN XIV)), as well as our papers on "An Expedition to Multimodal Multi-Objective Optimization Landscapes" and "Hypervolume Indicator Gradient Ascent Multi-objective Optimization", both published at the 9th International Conference on Evolutionary Multi-Criterion Optimization (EMO 2017).

 - ID of the benchmark problem (a value between 1 and 40)

 - Problem Setup, i.e., the parameters for configuring each of the two objectives per instance:

 Shape of the contour lines of the peaks (either "ellipse" or "sphere").

 Should the peak shapes be rotated (TRUE / FALSE)?
 This parameter is only useful, if the peak shape is "ellipse".

 Number of input input parameters (i.e., dimensions of the search space).

 How should the peaks be aligned per objective?
 Possible values are "random" or "funnel".